 Yellow Ribbon Program

-Cornell University has entered into an agreement with the U.S. Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the post-9/11 educational benefit that further defrays the cost of higher education for military veterans.
+Cornell University has entered into an agreement with the U.S. Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the Post-9/11 G.I.
+Bill® education benefit that further defrays the cost of higher education for military veterans.
 Veterans eligible for VA benefits should contact their Veterans Administration regional office for eligibility.
 (Please note, if you are currently on active duty status and you are 100% post-9/11 eligible, you will need to be released from active duty no later than August 1 to use the full VA benefit.
 Once you have obtained your certificate of eligibility letter from the VA, please forward to Cornell’s Office of the University Registrar, who will process all forms.)
 For further information, please visit the VA website.

 Cortland County’s Veteran Return The FAVOR Program